SOUTH BAY HARBOR TRAIL:

 Difficulty: Easy.
 Flat, paved trail.

-This is primarily a connector trail between the Southwest Corridor Greenway from Ruggles Street T-Station to the Boston Harborwalk at Fort Point Channel.
+This is primarily a connector trail between the Southwest Corridor Greenway from Ruggles Street T-Station [Southwestern End] to the Boston Harborwalk at Fort Point Channel [Northeastern End].
+Here it follows the same path as the Boston Harborwalk.
 You may access this trail from the Ruggles Station along the Boston subways Orange Line.
 For more information about taking your bike on the subway visit; MBTA-BIKE .

 The South Bay Harbor Trail is a path that connects Boston neighborhoods Lower Roxbury, the South End, Chinatown, South Boston, and Fort Point Channel to each other and to the expanding amenities of Boston Harbor.
-The South Bay Harbor Trail provides an important link in the larger transportation network by connecting the Southwest Corridor Greenway from Ruggles Street T-Station to Fort Point Channel and out to Fan Pier (part of the Boston Harborwalk).
+The South Bay Harbor Trail provides an important link in the larger transportation network by connecting the Southwest Corridor Greenway from Ruggles Street T-Station to Fort Point Channel and the Boston Harborwalk.
 The South Bay Harbor Trail includes the Melnea Cass Bike Path, which is sometimes referred to separately.
 It also shares the trail with the Boston Harborwalk; Fort Point Channel.
 For more information visit; SOUTH BAY TRAIL .

-Note; The Southwest Corridor Greenway travels along the east side of the Ruggles Street T-Station, next to a parking garage before coming to Columbus Ave & Melnea Cass Blvd.
+Note; The Southwest Corridor Greenway travels North, along the East Side of the Ruggles Street T-Station, passing by a parking garage before coming to Columbus Ave & Melnea Cass Blvd.

 I'm not sure how they plan on connecting to the next section which travels underneath I-93.
-Currently there is a short section of trail that starts off the Mass Ave Connector straight ahead, however, a locked gate blocks access to it.
+Currently, as of Oct 2023, there is a gap between the next trail section.
+You'll need to follow a 0.7 mile on-road detour.

-Use the cross-light over West 4th St and continue through Channel Park.
+Use the cross-light over West 4th St and continue North through Channel Park.
 Below is the Bass River across which are the RR Yards.
-This brings you to the W Broadway/Trailer St Bridge at 2.1 miles.
+This brings you to W Broadway & Trailer St at 2.1 miles.

-Note; Underground at Ink Block is located across the street.
+Note; If you cross the street and travel along a plaza below the highway it will take you down to Underground at Ink Block.
 Underground at Ink Block is the transformation of an 8-acre underpass located between Bostonís South End and South Boston neighborhoods into an active urban park.
-The mural project features colorful murals with graffiti-inspired street art from local artists.
+World-class street art, a Dog Park, paddle board court, bike storage facility, 24-hour security, commercial parking spots & more.
 The area also has walking paths, as well as benches and chairs to relax and take in views of the Bass River and RR Yard.
-For outdoor fitness, this spot hosts cycling classes.
-There is also a fenced-in dog area located at the park.

-Note; To connect to the Boston Harborwalk; Downtown travel left on Congress St (BIKE LANE) across the Channel.
+Note; To connect to the Boston Harborwalk; Downtown travel left on * Congress Street (BIKE LANE) across the Channel.
 See; Boston Harborwalk; Downtown .

 CLICK HERE FOR SOUTH BAY HARBOR TRAIL MAP